EmpTec/KLangCompiler/README.md

 ```

 ## Functions
 Functions can be defined and called.
 A function call can be used like any other expression.
-Recusion is supported
+Recursion is supported

 ### Examples
 ```
-function fun(x, y, z) {
+function fun(x: int, y: int, z: bool): int {
   return x;
 }

 fun(1, 2, 3);
 ```

 ## Statements
 Several statements are supported:
 - if